wilsonwid/tp/docs/UserGuide.md

 * `find a/Serangoon` will return `Bernice Yu` and `David Li`.

 ### Exporting a subset of data: `find_and_export`
 Exports the users that are filtered by a tag and other optional parameters.
 Useful if you want to transfer data regarding groups of people from one device to another.
+Filenames can only be alphanumeric with either `.csv` or `.json` extensions.

 Format: `find_and_export TAG [n/NAME] [a/ADDRESS] [f/FILENAME]`